 There are many more Ohio Alcohol Laws.

-Oklahoma alcohol laws require people working in a store selling alcohol for drinking off-site to be at least 21.
+Oklahoma requires people working in a store selling alcohol for use off-site to be at least 21.

-Ironically, alcohol servers in on-premises locations need only be 18 or older.
+Ironically, alcohol servers in on-premises locations need only be adults.
+That is, age 18 0r older.

 Some Oklahoma Alcohol Laws often surprise people.
 Do any surprise you?